InquestGeronimo/hacker-news-client/README.md

 data = client.get_stories(story="top", descending=False)
 print(data)
 ```

-The output will be a list of dictionaries.

-Each dictionary is the metadata for an individual story encompassing :
+The program above will print out a list of dictionaries where each dictionary is the metadata values for an individual story:
 ```
 {'author': 'tristanho',
  'comments': 156,